 Are good employees hard to find?
 Where are they hiding?
 The answer might be easier than you expect.
 Here is a couple of places you can turn to find qualified candidates:

 Universities: Having a good relationship can bring in many candidates that may have not have heard of your company.
-Students could be looking for a wide variety of jobs such as an internship, a Co-op or a full-time job after graduation.
+Students could be looking for a variety of jobs such as an internship, a Co-op or a full-time job after graduation.

-Industry Meet-Ups: You can find many potential candidates at Industry meet-ups who are eager to network and connect with new people.
+Industry Meet-Ups: You can find potential candidates at Industry meet-ups who are eager to network and connect with new people.
 The people who are the most passionate will be easy to spot and will stand out!

 The Job Posting

 Having an amazing job posting is crucial for recruiting new talent.
 There are many ways to build a job posting.
 Here is a couple of pointers you can follow: